 FA Cup 2014/15 Betting - Chelsea & Man City top the betting

-The 2014/15 FA Cup got underway in early August and we are now awaiting the First Round Qualifying which takes place on the weekend of September 13.
+The 2014/15 FA Cup got underway in early August and we are now awaiting the Fourth Round Qualifying stage which takes place on the weekend of October 25.
 The eagerly anticipated third round isn't until early 2015 but this is the stage when the big boys get involved in the action, with Chelsea and Man City installed as the favourites for glory.
 Meanwhile last season's winners Arsenal are once again in the frame, as our Man Utd and Liverpool.

 FA Cup Outright Winner Betting

 The FA Cup Outright Winner Betting market is always popular amongst football fans who love to get involved in having a bet.
 The bookmakers provide an array of betting specials throughout the tournament, which we will bring to your attention when available.
 Arsenal were the 2013/14 winners of the famous competition, but the betting has already started on the new season's FA Cup, with Chelsea and Man City installed as the early favourites.

 The FA Cup Schedule has now been formatted for the 2014/15 season, and we bring you all the latest fixture information and betting specials.
 Thi season's competition got underway in mid- August with the extra-preliminary round, while the third round kicks-off in early January, whereas the Final will be played on Saturday 30 May 2015

 FA Cup Final

 The FA Cup Final is the highest attended football event in United Kingdom and it sees the end of one of the most famous knockout competitions in the world.
 To play in an FA Cup Final is one of the most exciting experiences for professional footballers up and down the land, most of whom would have been brought up watching the final during their childhood and would have dreamt about samshing in the winning goal in front of 90,000 fans at Wembley Stadium.